 DescriptionWarCraft II: Tides of Darkness is a sequel to WarCraft: Orcs & Humans.
 With the conquest of the kingdom of Azeroth in the first war, the orcs are now preparing for an invasion of Lordaeron and conquer the remaining human, dwarven and elvisch realms.
 In an effort to counter this invasion the humans, elves and dwarves formed an alliance in the hope to avert the same fate the kingdom of Azeroth met.

-WarCraft II comes with many new features such as fighting not only over land but also over sea and air, SVGA 640x480 resolution graphics with many newly-rendered buildings and units, multiplayer-support with up to 8 players, as well as a Red Book audio soundtrack, and a scenario editor that allows you to design and create your own scenarios--however you need to have Windows 3.1 or greater to run the scenario editor though WarCraft II is a DOS-based game.
+The game comes with many new features such as fighting not only over land but also over sea and air, SVGA 640x480 resolution graphics with many newly-rendered buildings and units, multiplayer-support with up to eight players, as well as a Red Book audio soundtrack, and a scenario editor that allows players to design and create their own scenarios.
+The editor requires Windows 3.1 or greater, even though WarCraft II is a DOS-based game.

 - "WarCraft II: Blood Seas" -- Working title

 |So charming, you’ll overlook all of its flaws.||PCGamer77 (3026)|

 |Customs scenarios make this one replayable||anton treuenfels (37)|